 DESIGN CRITERIA AND MATERIALS BUILDING SETBACKS

-The Design Review Committee has provided setback requirements to insure that the community will be pleasing in appearance from views not only from the street but also from the golf course.
+The Design Review Committee has provided setback requirements to ensure that the community will be pleasing in appearance from views not only from the street but also from the golf course.
 Each Architect and Designer should carefully consider the natural characteristics of the site and work within the review process to achieve the long-term aesthetic goals of the community.

 INTERIOR HOMESITE